Zenith Data Systems: Success (1986-1989)

+ZDS's 1985 revenue grew to $352 million—one fifth of Zenith's $1.62 billion in revenue—and $550 million in 1986.
+In March 1986 The New York Times called the division's success one of Zenith Electronics' "proudest accomplishments", amid the parent company's losses in the television market against Japanese competition.
+Dilworth attributed ZDS's success to using that experience in consumer electronics to understand, unlike other computer companies, that the PC compatible was also a commodity with falling prices: "Basically, we move boxes".

 Analysts described federal government contracts as a "lifesaver" for ZDS.
 It focused on meeting specifications written, Nathan Myhrvold said, to avoid government dependence on IBM.
+An unusually high percentage of early Heath users were in the military; they used the GI Bill to pay for a correspondence course on computers including building a H89.
+Heath equipment was compatible with international utility power standards unlike those of other vendors, important for OCONUS assignments.
 In October 1983, the United States Navy and Air Force awarded a $27-million computer contract to ZDS.
 In 1984 ZDS won a $100-million contract with the United States military for "eavesdrop-proof" computers compliant with the Tempest standard.
-In 1986 it won two other large contracts, one for portable computers for the Internal Revenue Service (IRS), and a $242 million contract—the largest computer contract the U.S. federal government had awarded—for 90,000 computers to the United States Department of Defense (DoD).
+In 1986 it won two other large contracts, one for portable computers for the Internal Revenue Service (IRS), and a $242 million contract—the largest computer contract the U.S. federal government had awarded—for 90,000 Z-200 AT-compatible computers to the United States Department of Defense (DoD).
+IBM had been favored to win the IRS contract.
 In 1987 it won another record-setting DoD bid, beating Toshiba Information Systems for a $104.5 million contract for 90,000 Z-181 laptops; by then competitors found defeating ZDS for government contracts difficult.

-Continued success, faltering, and sale to Groupe Bull (1985–1991)
+When Dilworth left for a startup that year, Computerworld described ZDS as "having made its name selling ... compatibles to the federal government and education markets".

 Zenith's ZP-150, released in 1984, was one among the first wave of laptop computers.